herobrinecat/ReBloxLauncher/README.md

 The application supports Windows 7 and above since it's made with .NET Framework 4.8, but Windows 7 has not been tested.

 ## Contributing
 You can contribute to this project by making a pull request with the changes you want to be on the master branch.
 You could also make an issue telling us a bug and we may fix it!
 However, use common sense when writing your pull request and issues, as we may ignore or close them if you are a problem.
-We also accept bug report from our Discord server.
+We also accept bug reports from our Discord server.